Missouri Great Clips sites close after virus-related threats

 The Springfield-Greene County Health Department announced last week that a hairstylist at Great Clips served 84 clients over eight days in mid-May while experiencing symptoms of COVID-19, the illness caused by the coronavirus.

 A co-worker of that stylist is now sick, and the health department said 56 other clients were potentially exposed by the second stylist from May 16 to May 20.
+The health agency said both of those stylists tested positive.

 The stylists and all of their clients wore face masks, health officials said.
 All of the clients were being tested and Goddard said some results were expected to be announced Friday.